Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 });
 ```

-Regarding the contract terms, the snippet bellow identify all the required attributes that should be included on the terms.
+Regarding the contract terms, the snippet below lists all the required attributes that should be included in the terms.
 For the timeAuthority, you can pass the chainTimerService retrieved from the home object.
 Regarding the Pegasus attribute, you can use the home.agoricNames to lookup for the Pegasus instance, and from there retrieve the contract publicFacet.
 The deploymentId refers to the Akash deployment sequence identifier (DSEQ).

-- The brands: ToDo

 ```js
 const {